asliwxmb/cs118/U03_S16_P00/readme.md

 Resources
 Activity Guide: Mad Libs
 Mad Libs® is a trademark of the Penguin Group (USA) LLC., which does not sponsor, authorize or endorse this site.
+# U07_S20_P04.js
 https://studio.code.org/s/cspunit3/stage/16/puzzle/4

 U07_S20_P04.js

 Importance of Double Quotes

 You may have noticed that the strings we've seen are wrapped in double quotes.
 These double quotes are not part of the string.
 Instead this is how you indicate that a sequence of characters is a string and not the name of a variable.

 As you start writing programs with strings it is common to generate errors from forgetting to place them in double quotes.
-We're going to generate some of those errors now so that we can recognize them more easily later.
+We're going to generate some of those errors now so that we can recognize them more easily later
 Do This:

 This program generates many errors because strings were not placed in quotes.